Saban39/11-Kubernetes_on_AWS-EKS/README.md

+# 11 - Kubernetes on AWS - EKS
 #### This project is for the Devops Bootcamp module "Kubernetes on AWS - EKS"

 I created a fully automated CI/CD pipeline to deploy a Java application on an Amazon EKS (Elastic Kubernetes Service) cluster.